Marlboro County License Hearing Guide

 -

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
-This suspension will take effect 30 days after your arrest.
-You will lose your driving privileges, potentially affecting your ability to work, attend school, or manage daily responsibilities.
-Do not miss this deadline.
+What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so it is crucial to act quickly.

 Automatic License Suspension